sfigg/commercialization-public/docset/customize/unattend/Microsoft-Windows-Shell-Setup-starttiles-regionaloverrides-regionaloverride-squaretiles-squareOrDesktopTile9-firstruntask.md

 ## XML Example

-The following XML output shows how to use the `<SquareTiles>` component.
+The following XML output shows how to use the `<FirstRunTask>` component.

 ``` syntax
      <SquareTiles>